mirthturtle/shimari-extension/README.md

 ## Usage

-After installation, this extension will automatically provide OGS with the above features.
-The discipline blockers will only work if you're logged into Shimari in your browser session.
-From there, you can enable or disable specific features in your [settings](https://mirthturtle.com/go/settings).
+After installation, this extension will automatically take effect on OGS.

+- To use the discipline blockers, make sure you're logged into Shimari in your browser session.
+- To tag moves during play, ensure you've set up an OGS integration for the account you're playing with.

+Enable or disable specific features in your [settings](https://mirthturtle.com/go/settings).

 ## Issues & Contributions